IgnazioSotgiu/trivia-quiz/README.md

 ## Website Structure
 The Trivia Quiz website is composed of one homepage and the registration for newsletter page.
-The links present in the navbar connect to the registration page, a link to open a modal with the contact form and also a modal for the game instructions.
+The links present in the navbar connect to the registration modal, a modal with the contact form and also a modal for the game instructions.
+All links can be opened without refreshing the game page, in case the user doesn't want to quit his current game.

   ---
   ![](./assets/docs/trivia-quiz-site-structure.png)

   ---
- In the navbar is also present the adjust icon to change between Light and Dark Theme.
-From the homepage the user can choose the difficulty level and the category with 2 other modals windows.
+ In the screen is also present aswitch to change between Light and Dark Theme.
+From the homepage the user can choose to start the game, that will open a category choice screen and then the difficulty choice screen.
- After the selections are made the start button will show the users the questions and in the end after the last question the user will be present with a screen of the result of the performance in the end of the page window.
+ After the selections are made there will be a countdown form 3 to 0 before the first question is displayed.
+After the round of questions the user will be present with a result summary of his performance with the options to share on Twitter or Facebook, continue the game or reset the game starting a new session with the reset button.

 The website has a linear structure with only 2 pages, Homepage and Registration Page.